 Consideration has been given to the adoption of annual training plans and the maintenance of a log of all such training undertaken.
 The Committee receives specific training before making investment decisions.
 The training requirements of individual Committee Members is informed by Member self-assessment.

-A summary of key training undertaken in the year by the Fund is summarised in Appendix B of the Governance Compliance Statement.
+A summary of key training undertaken in the year by the Fund is summarised on page 40.

-Principle F - Meetings (frequency/ quorum)
+Principle F - Meetings (frequency/ quorum): Fully compliant